open-telemetry/semantic-conventions/docs/database/database-metrics.md

 **[9]:** If using a port other than the default port for this DBMS and if `server.address` is set.

+**[10]:** If available and stable for the lifetime of the operation.

-**[10]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[11]:** Semantic conventions for individual database systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are useful when the application interacts with individual database nodes directly.
 If a database operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[11]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[12]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.